bmanjunath/bmanjunath.github.io/playwright/install-playwright.md

 ## Installing Playwright (Step-by-Step)

 Playwright is easy to install and works on **Windows, Mac, and Linux**.
+Follow this guide to get started quickly.

 ---